ThomasOliver545/ThomasOliver545/README.md

 Tom

-PS: Since I am doing this in my freetime, there might be needed enhancements/refactorings, bugs and so on -  i am happy about every given feedback, opened issue and openend pull request.
+:v: PS: Since I am doing this in my freetime, there might be needed enhancements/refactorings, bugs and so on -  i am happy about every given feedback, opened issue and openend pull request. :v: